-U.S. President Barack Obama is meeting Tuesday with the heads of leading technology companies, who have voiced concern about the scope of U.S. surveillance programs.
+U.S. President Barack Obama met Tuesday with the heads of leading technology companies who have voiced concern about the scope of U.S. surveillance programs.

-The White House said Mr. Obama is talking with the chiefs of such companies as Google, Yahoo, Apple, and AT&T to discuss privacy concerns as well as ways to improve the government's HealthCare.gov web site.
+The White House said Obama talked with the chiefs of Google, Yahoo, Apple, AT&T and other companies about their privacy concerns, as well as ways to improve the government's HealthCare.gov web site.

 Snowden leaked information about the telephone data collection earlier this year.
 It was among the first disclosures in the wave of leaks from the 1.7 million documents that the NSA says Snowden stole before fleeing first to Hong Kong and then to Russia.

 One NSA official assessing the damage of the Snowden leaks, Rick Ledgett, told the 60 Minutes TV news program on Sunday that Snowden made off with "the keys to the kingdom."

 U.S. officials have sought Snowden's extradition to stand trial on espionage charges, but Russia has refused.